Nick Cordero Goes Into Septic Shock One Day After Fever Spike

 “He’ll be on these antibiotics for seven days, I hear, and we kind of just wait and see.
 He’s throwing us for some loops, that’s for sure, but I’m happy that he is feeling good now, and stable and the fever’s under control.”

 Cordero remains in a medically induced coma.
-He has been in the intensive care unit for almost a month, having been initially admitted for pneumonia, but later tested positive for coronavirus.
+He has been in the intensive care unit for almost a month, having been initially admitted for pneumonia before testing positive for coronavirus.
 Complications from coronavirus have led to other health issues for the Broadway star such as breathing problems, irregular heartbeat, and blood clots.
-Blood clotting problems in his leg resulted in the amputation of Cordero’s right leg last week.
+Blood clotting problems in his leg resulted in the amputation of his right leg last week.

 Prior to his illness, Cordero was famous for appearing in Broadway productions such as Rock of Ages, Bullets Over Broadway, and Waitress.
-He was nominated for a Tony award for his role in Bullets Over Broadway.
+He was nominated for a Tony Award for his role in Bullets Over Broadway.